 - How much storage space do you need, and how many parking stalls?

-- Do you need an outdoor area such as a patio, deck or balcony?
+- Do you need an outdoor area such as a fenced yard, patio, deck or balcony?

 There are several factors that will influence your decision when purchasing a condo, such as:

-- How much money is in the contingency reserve fund for expenses such as repairs, maintenance and decorating?
+- How much money is in the contingency reserve fund?

-- Are rentals allowed, and if so, how many rental units are permitted at one time?
+- Are rentals allowed, and if so, how many rental units are permitted at any time?
 How many units are currently being rented out?

 - Are pets allowed?
-How many and what type?
+How many and what size/type?

-- Have any special assessments been decided upon or have any structural problems been noted that will lead to an assessment in the future?
+- Have any special assessments been voted on or have any structural problems been noted that will lead to an assessment in the future?

 - Make sure you read the Strata Council Minutes and the Minutes from the Annual General Meetings, as well as the financial statements, bylaws and rules and regulations for at least the past two years.